 In 2018, Taylor co-fronted distinguished composer Marike van Dijk‘s The Stereography Project, performing in the United States and Europe and featuring arrangements of his songs for a 12-piece wind-and-string ensemble.
 The following year, Taylor toured the world with Donny McCaslin (from David Bowie’s Blackstar band), in support of McCaslin’s album, Blow, which Taylor co-wrote.

-With his reputation growing as a star on the rise, Taylor has signed with Los-Angeles-based record label Merrill Artists (ECR Music Group), and released “Deceived,” the first single from his debut full-length solo album.
+With his reputation growing as a star on the rise, Taylor has signed with Los-Angeles-based record label Merrill Artists (ECR Music Group), and has now released “Flashes,” the third single from his debut full-length solo album.
 The album, A Deeper Kind, features drummer Matt Johnson (Jeff Buckley, Rufus Wainwright, St. Vincent) and Jesske Hume (Conor Oberst, Margaret Glaspy), and was produced by John Agnello (Sonic Youth, Kurt Vile, Dinosaur Jr., Thurston Moore).